dragon-dune/dragon-dune/README.md

 1. Orcs may not hire mercenaries.
 Instead, they my raise armies in Orcish territories (16, 16• , 17, 18, 1, 1★, 2, & 2•) at no cost.
-2. The Orcs may move units 3 territories in the movement round (instead of 2).
+2. The Orcs (and their ally) may move units 3 territories in the movement round (instead of 2).
-3. The Orcs take only half losses (rounded up) against Dragons.
+3. The Orcs take only half losses (rounded down) against Dragons in the Dragon Round.
-4. The Orcs take no losses from the Red Dragon, which they worship.
+4. The Orcs (and their ally) take no losses from the Red Dragon, which they worship.
 5. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
-6. The Orcs may remove all 3 units from the graveyard at no cost (instead of only receiving 1 free removal).
+6. The Orcs (and their ally) may remove up to 3 units from the graveyard at no cost (instead of only receiving 1 free removal).
 8. In battle, the Orcs add a bonus of 1 battle point to their total.
 9. If no player has won at the end of the game, then Orcs are the default winner.
 10. Special Card (Ace): In the Dragon Round, you may move some or all of your units in any one territory to any other location.
-11. Alliance Power: Your ally may remove 2 units from the graveyard at no cost (instead of 1 free removal); your ally takes no losses from the Red Dragon.
+11. Alliance Power: Your ally may remove up to 3 units from the graveyard at no cost (instead of 1 free removal); your ally takes no losses from the Red Dragon; your ally may remove up to 3 units from the graveyard at no cost (instead of only receiving 1 free removal).

 * * *